Beth Parks: Contributions to teaching physics

 Parks has taught physics at the university level for over 20 years.
 In addition, she co-authored the textbook, Modern Introductory Physics.
+She is editor-in-chief of the American Journal of Physics, which is the American Association of Physics Teachers’ journal focusing on university-level physics education.

 She has explored different methods of teaching physics.
 For instance, the introductory course on Atoms and Waves was taught in both a standard format and in a "flipped" style.
 The flipped classes used videos, multiple choice questions, followed by additional clarification videos.
 Even students in the standard class watched the videos and 85% of the students said they would choose another flipped class.

+Parks has taught classes in Fundamental Physics, Atoms and Waves (introductory course for physics & astronomy majors), Mathematical Methods for Physics, Introduction to Quantum Mechanics and Special Relativity, Electromagnetism, Thermodynamics and Statistical Mechanics, Quantum Mechanics, and Solid State Physics.
+She has also taught courses in broader subjects such as Comparative Energy Policy: U.S. and U.K., Renewable Energy, Environmental Studies Senior Seminar, and Energy and Sustainability.